grpc/grpc-swift/README.md

 gRPC Swift's platform support is identical to the [platform support of Swift NIO][swift-nio-platforms].

-Note that gRPC Swift uses NIO 2 and requires Swift to be version 5.2 or higher.
+The earliest supported Swift version for gRPC Swift 1.8.x and newer is 5.4.
+For 1.7.x and earlier the oldest supported Swift version is 5.2.

 ## Getting gRPC Swift